MicrosoftDocs/power-automate-docs/articles/guidance/how-to/build-custom-action/buildcustomaction.md

    }
    ```

-1. Sign the DLL file.

-1. Create the cabinet file.

-1. Sign the cabinet file.

-1. Upload the cabinet file to custom actions section in Power Automate.
+1. Use similar steps described earlier where you sign the DLL file, create the cabinet file, sign the cabinet file, and upload the cabinet file to custom actions section in Power Automate.
+More information: [Build the package and deploy your custom action](#build-the-package-and-deploy-your-custom-action)
    > [!NOTE]
    > Before uploading the updated custom action cabinet file, make sure to analyze the impact of this change as desktop flows with this action will be updated with new capabilities.